SoftLaunch/Arduino-MOS/README.md

 * Implement each task as endless-loop ```while(1) {...}```
 * Start each task with ```MOS_Continue(ptcb)```
 * Use ```MOS_Break(ptcb)``` and ```MOS_Delay(ptcb, time)``` to interrupt your task
+* Local variables lose their value with each call of MOS_Break/MOS_Delay.
+Therefore, use static or global variables inside tasks

 ## Questions/Feedback
 Questions about this project should be posted to joe.stolberg(at)gmx(dot)de